ppy/osu-wiki/wiki/Game_Modes/osu!taiko/en.md

 This section details all the intricacies of scoring, including mathematical formula.

-The scoring terms in osu!taiko use the same terms used in _Taiko no Tatsujin_ as shown below:
+The scoring terms in osu!taiko use the same terms used in _Taiko no Tatsujin_ as shown below:-

 - GREAT (良), or 300
 - GOOD  (可), or 100